kiron0/wonder_automotive_cars/README.md

 # Wonder Automotive Cars

-### It's a simple React base Web App.
+### It's a Full-Stack React base Web App.
-### Here you can see Cars Warehouse Management/Cars dealership type website.
+### Here you can see Cars Warehouse Management/Cars Dealership type website.
 ----
 ## The following things in this project: